 There are more than 100 different chemotherapy drugs.
 This page tells you about the side effects that they may cause.
 But different drugs cause different side effects.
 Your doctor or nurse will tell you about specific side effects of your own treatment.

 It’s important to remember that you probably won’t get every side effect listed.
 For some people the effects are mild.
-Sometimes the side effects of chemo can be unpleasant, but it can help to remember that:
+The side effects of chemo can be unpleasant, but it can help to remember that:

 - most side effects are short-term

-- they’ll begin to go once the treatment has finished
+- most side effects begin to go once the treatment has finished

 - you can have medicines to reduce most side effects